TrellixVulnTeam/swahilipython_SCMU/Doc/library/email.parser.rst

 FeedParser API
 ^^^^^^^^^^^^^^

-The :class:`BytesFeedParser`, imported from the :mod:`email.feedparser` module, provides an API that is conducive to incremental parsing of email messages, such as would be necessary when reading the text of an email message from a source that can block (such as a socket).
+The :class:`BytesFeedParser`, imported kutoka the :mod:`email.feedparser` module, provides an API that is conducive to incremental parsing of email messages, such as would be necessary when reading the text of an email message kutoka a source that can block (such as a socket).
 The :class:`BytesFeedParser` can of course be used to parse an email message fully contained in a :term:`bytes-like object`, string, or file, but the :class:`BytesParser` API may be more